-Pre-trained large language models (LLMs) have demonstrated significant proficiency in generating code from natural language prompts, heralding a new era in software development [1, 2, 3, 4].
+Pre-trained large language models (LLMs) have demonstrated significant proficiency in generating code from natural language prompts, heralding a new era in software development [1, 2, 38, 39].
 In addition to generating code, modern integrated development environments (IDEs) also incorporate LLMs to assist with error correction, code refactoring, and multilingual programming knowledge.
-By engaging in English conversations, LLMs can function as coding assistants, enabling users with limited proficiency to produce accurate and executable code to accomplish their tasks [5, 6].
+By engaging in English conversations, LLMs can function as coding assistants, enabling users with limited proficiency to produce accurate and executable code to accomplish their tasks [3, 37].

-Nevertheless, LLMs have not yet attained the maturity to address all or most challenges programmers face in software development and machine learning [7, 8].
-One of the vexing aspects for programmers involves processing tabular data, e.g., in the form of spreadsheets [9, 10].
-Such datasets (Fig. 1 for example) frequently suffer from issues like typographical errors, inconsistent formatting, missing values, and lack of marigold.norman@worldforestid.org simeoneconsulting@gmail.com ran Naren Ramakrishnan Virginia Tech standardization, necessitating the creation of highly specialized pipeline [11, 12].
+Nevertheless, LLMs have not yet attained the maturity to address all or most challenges programmers face in software development and machine learning.
+One of the vexing aspects for programmers involves processing tabular data, e.g., in the form of spreadsheets.
+Such datasets (Fig. 1 for example) frequently suffer from issues like typographical errors, inconsistent formatting, missing values, and lack of standardization, necessitating the creation of highly specialized pipeline [4, 5].

-Data cleaning and data preprocessing is not merely a matter of resolving inconsistencies; it can significantly impact downstream results [13, 14].
+Data preprocessing is not merely a matter of resolving inconsistencies; it can significantly impact downstream results.
 For example, correcting typographical errors in a dataset may inadvertently lead to over-clustering or under-clustering of the relevant column, while inaccurately resolving entities can distort the true distribution of data points.
-Therefore, these processes must be approached with care and deliberation, with careful attention to sequential transformations.
-The need for automation support is widely acknowledged [15, 16, 17], particularly for a "human-in-theloop" pipeline to guide the cleaning process and prevent spurious results.
+Therefore, data preprocessing must be approached with care and deliberation, with careful attention to sequential transformations.
+The need for automation support is widely acknowledged [35, 44, 45], particularly for a "human-in-the-loop" pipeline to guide the cleaning process and prevent spurious results.

-We present TradeSweep (named for its focus on tabular trade datasets), an approach to use LLMs to systematically transduce spreadsheets.
-TradeSweep interprets English requests for data preprocessing and generates code proposals that can be composed and applied to targeted datasets, achieving high performance.
+LLMs have demonstrated impressive programming abilities; however, their capabilities in processing tabular data remain underexplored.
+Therefore, in this paper, we investigate whether an LLM can effectively find its way around a spreadsheet and how it can support end-users in fulfilling their free-form data preprocessing requests.
+Our approach, TradeSweep (named for its focus on tabular trade datasets), interprets English requests for data preprocessing and generates code proposals that can be composed and applied to targeted datasets, achieving high performance.
 Similar to how Retrieval-Augmented Generation (RAG) retrieves context to answer users' queries, we demonstrate how elements from a code library can be stored and retrieved to compose complex pipelines.